iHatchChile

 How to cook with Hatch Chile Peppers:

 Hatch Peppers have a meaty flesh with heat that varies depending on the variety, making them ideal for use in Hatch Chile Chili, Enchilada Soup, and Hatch Chile Margaritas.
 But it doesn't just stop there.
 You can also try roasting and using them in salads, soups, stews, dips, and sandwiches.
-For even more great ideas on how to use this incredible chile, purchase a copy of Melissa's Hatch Chile Cookbook.

 Click Here for at home Hatch Roasting Instructions